yeon-lab/Health-risk-prediction/README.md

 The detailed descriptions of each variable in the dataset can be found in the README.md in the data folder.
 Please refer to the README.md for comprehensive explanations of the dataset variables.

 ### Preprocess
-The provided dummy dataset serves solely as a reference for the input data format.
+The demo dataset serves solely as a reference for the input data format.
-It is not possible to execute the model training code using the preprocessed data from the provided dataset.
+It is not possible to run the training code using preprocessed data from the demo dataset.
-Please utilize the preprocessed data provided in the "pickles" folder to execute the model training code.
+Please utilize the preprocessed data provided in the "pickles" folder to run the training code.

 ```python
 python preprocess/run_preprocessing.py --input_dir 'data' --pred_windows 90 180 --min_visits 10